 Though it pre-dates her time on A Fine Romance, she also appeared in two episodes of classic Doctor Who, which recently became available on Britbox.
 To see her Doctor Who performance, check out Season 9, “The Time Monster”, part 1 and 2.

 If you really enjoyed Ms. Penhaligon and you wish to see more of her, you can also check out middle-class 70s drama Bouquet of Barbed Wire on DVD.
 It came before A Fine Romance, but it was one of her most noted roles and it was very popular at the time.
 You'll need a region-free DVD player to watch it.
 You can also buy it brand new (and cheaper) at Amazon.co.uk.

 More recently, she appeared in one of the episodes (“The Dead Room”) of A Ghost Story for Christmas.

 Unfortunately, Richard Warwick's career was cut short by his death of AIDS at the age of 52 in 1997.
 After A Fine Romance, he had just a few small movie roles, including the role of a prisoner in American film Johnny Dangerously, and the role of John in Jane Eyre.
 After his death, former co-star and on-screen wife Susan Penhaligon wrote a poem in his memory.
 You can read it here.

-You might also be interested to know that prior to A Fine Romance, Warwick had a couple substantial roles which are still available for viewing.
+You might also be interested to know that prior to A Fine Romance, Warwick had a couple substantial roles which are still available in one format or another.

-- The Shadow of the Tower: This dramatic miniseries takes place during the founding of the Tudor dynasty.
+- The Shadow of the Tower: This dramatic miniseries takes place during the beginning of the Tudor dynasty.
 Available on DVD.